amir-yusoff/python-training-miniproject/README.md

 ### Student origin state

 From the data, this is the distribution of the states of which the students resides in.
-Most of the students live in Kuala Lumpur, while the least are from Negeri Sembilan, Terengganu, snd Sarawak respectively.
+Most of the students live in Kuala Lumpur, while the least are from Negeri Sembilan, Terengganu, and Sarawak respectively.

 ![](./output/student-state.png)